wp-plugins/featured-page-widget/readme.txt

 == Frequently Asked Questions ==

-= Can I set the test to use in the widget? =
+= Can I set the text to use in the widget? =

 Certainly.
 By default the plugin will create an excerpt from your page content in the length specified on the widget.
-Howewever, if you would prefer to write different lead in text, you can create a custom field with the name "featured-text".
+Howewever, if you would prefer to write different lead-in text, you can create a custom field with the name "featured-text".
 The plugin will then use the contents in the value for this custom field for use in the widget.

 = Can I use a button or graphic for the post link? =

 By default, the plugin uses the text set in the settings for the link in the widget.
 If you want to use an image instead, you need to create a custom field for the featured page with the name "featued-link" and place the full URL of the image in the value field.
 Future versions will allow a default image to be used instead of default text.

+= How do I add an image to the widget? =

+To add an image, you need to edit the page itself, not the widget, and add a cutom field named "featured-image" and place the full URL to the image in the value field.

 = Where can I get support? =